contextgeneric/cgp-patterns/content/generic-accessor-providers.md

 }
 ```

-The provider `UseProductionApiUrl` implements `ApiBaseUrlGetter` for any context type.
-Inside the `api_base_url` method, we first define a static `BASE_URL` value with the
+In this example, the `UseProductionApiUrl` provider implements `ApiBaseUrlGetter` for any context type.
+Inside the `api_base_url` method, we define a `static` variable `BASE_URL` using `OnceLock<String>`.
+This allows us to initialize the global variable exactly once, and it remains constant throughout the application.

-type `OnceLock<String>`.
-The use of [`OnceLock`](https://doc.rust-lang.org/std/sync/struct.OnceLock.html)
-allows us to define a global variable in Rust that is initialized exactly once, and
-then remain constant throughout the application.
-This is mainly useful because constructors like `String::from` are not currently `const fn`,
-so we have to make use of `OnceLock::get_or_init` to run the non-const constructor.
-By defining the static variable inside the method, we ensure that the variable can only be
-accessed and initialized by the provider.
+[`OnceLock`](https://doc.rust-lang.org/std/sync/struct.OnceLock.html) is especially useful since constructors like `String::from` are not `const` fn in Rust.
+By using `OnceLock::get_or_init`, we can run non-const constructors at runtime while still benefiting from compile-time guarantees.
+The static variable is scoped within the method, so it is only accessible and initialized by the provider.

-Using `UseProductionApiUrl`, we can now define a production `ApiClient` context such as follows:
+With `UseProductionApiUrl`, we can now define a production `ApiClient` context, as shown below:

 ```rust
 # extern crate cgp;